lewyche/PPR-Quest-Loader/README.md

 # Features
 - Loading questlines through zip files
-- Allows for giving NPCs dialog, editing NPC parameters, let NPCs to give you quests
+- Allows for giving NPCs dialog and letting NPCs to give you quests
 - Support for custom NPCs

 # Installation